jcorbin/deckdom/dev.md

 - TODO: generalize event parent seek, not just any html element, but certain preferred signposts

 ## Done

+- added an alleged tarot conversion utility
+- improved card book viewer
+  - simplified and mad selection logic/ux more robust
+  - decoupled internal card display from defined/id-entifed cards, a nod to a potential future card editor UI

+# 2025-03-25

 - simplified card data string to include orientation without JSON: `3#id` is 3 z-flips, `3,1#id` is a reversed face-up card
 - converted alleged fool ; time mostly spent re-ramping up on how svg works